-Purpose.
-This study investigates the effects of intensive selected physical exercises on student physical fitness
+Purpose: This study investigated the effects of intensive selected physical exercises on students’ physical fitness.

-Materials and Methods.
-A randomized controlled trial was conducted with 120 participants aged 18-19.
-The Exercise group participated in 12 weeks of intensive, selected physical exercises, while the control group maintained their usual exercise routine.
-Physical Fitness Tests were administered to both groups to assess the effect of the intervention.
-One-way ANOVA was used to compare groups, and paired samples t-tests were conducted to assess within-group changes.
+Methods: This randomized controlled trial was conducted with 120 participants aged 18-19.
+The exercise group participated in 12 weeks of intensive, selected physical exercises, while those in the control group maintained their usual exercise routine.
+Physical fitness tests were administered to both groups to assess the effect of the intervention.
+One-way ANOVA was used to compare the groups, and paired samples t-tests were conducted to assess within-group changes.

 Type of Study: